B-a-d-r-a-n/boon-front-end/README.md

-Of course!
-Here is a comprehensive README file for your project, created by analyzing the provided file structure and code.

----

 # Boon - A Modern E-commerce Platform

 Boon is a full-stack, feature-rich e-commerce web application built with a modern technology stack.
 It provides a seamless shopping experience with features like user authentication, product browsing, a shopping cart, and a complete checkout process.
 The project is built using the Next.js App Router, ensuring a highly performant and scalable architecture.